-It is every staff members responsibility to encourage and model positive, respectful and socially acceptable behaviour at Delph Side, and to apply appropriate sanctions when negative, disrespectful or unsociable behaviours are observed in any setting within school.
+It is the responsibility of every staff member to encourage and model positive, respectful and socially acceptable behaviour at Delph Side, and to apply appropriate sanctions when negative, disrespectful or unsociable behaviours are observed in any setting within school.

 We will involve parents when behaviour problems arise, at an early stage rather than as a last resort.
 This will be achieved through daily conversations at our classroom doors, through our Seesaw app and by promptly telephoning parents on the same day.